Monday, September 10, 2018

-Welcome Class of 2021!
-Learn more about what is available to you through the Lewis Center for the Arts and Princeton’s program and course offerings in Creative Writing, Dance, Film, Music Theater, Theater, Visual Arts and the Princeton Atelier.
+Welcome Class of 2022!
+Learn more about what is available to you through the Lewis Center for the Arts and Princeton’s program and course offerings in Creative Writing, Dance, Film, Theater and Music Theater, Visual Arts and the Princeton Atelier.
 Program directors and current students will provide a brief overview of each program beginning at 9:00 a.m.
 Find out more important information for first-year students on our Class of 2022 Welcome page.

 INTRODUCTION: Michael Cadden, Chair, Lewis Center for the Arts